Virtual Regatta for Volvo Ocean Race

 Volvo Ocean Race edition 2017/2018 is over.
 The winner is Dongfeng.

 The Volvo Ocean Race era remains in history.
-It is not yet clear about future but a partnership agreement has been made with the International Monohull Open Class Association (IMOCA), which provides the exclusivity to use the IMOCA 60 for crewed round the world yacht races.
+The future is not yet clear, but a partnership agreement has been made with the International Monohull Open Class Association (IMOCA), which provides exclusivity to use the IMOCA 60 for crewed round-the-world yacht races.

-Let’s see in three years what situation on the starting line, what the name will hold around the world yachting race.
-I do not wanna make any guesses, who knows, sometimes big changes are not so bad.
+Let’s see what the situation will be on the starting line in three years and what the name will hold around the world yachting race.
+I do not want to make any guesses; who knows?
+Sometimes, significant changes are not so bad.

 See you in oncoming races.